 PTC uses the annual ICAAP and risk assessment to determine the material risks that PTC faces, to ensure that sufficient quality and quantity of capital is available to conduct its business activities.
 The ICAAP analysis is conducted by senior management and presented to the company's Board of Directors for review and approval, together with the annual budget and capital plan.
-The resulting report serves to keep the Board informed of the ongoing assessment of risks facing the company's capital, should the material risks identified materialize.
+As part of the ICAAP analysis, stress test scenarios are conducted to predict how PTC will perform under stressed conditions and determine if additional capital cushion or other mitigating actions are required.
+The resulting report serves to keep the Board informed of the ongoing assessment of risks facing the company, the manner in which the company mitigates those risks, and the adequacy of the company's capital, should the material risks identified materialize.
 The ICAAP report is a fundamental part of PTC's procedures to ensure it has adequate capital and controls to support the company's current and future activities.